Achievable logoAchievable logo

 Silo-Filler’s disease Exposure to NO2 gas in silo causes pulmonary edema

-1) Coal worker’s pneumoconiosis (CWP): CWP develops in coal miners over 20-30 years of exposure.
-Alveolar macrophages and cytokines IL 1, TNF and PDGF are implicated in inflammation and fibrosis.
-Miners are at higher risk of TB and RA, but risk is the same as the general population for lung cancer.
-Presents with cough and black sputum, dyspnea, cor pulmonale.
+1) Coal worker’s pneumoconiosis (CWP): CWP develops in coal miners after 20-30 years of exposure.
+Alveolar macrophages and cytokines (IL 1, TNF, and PDGF) are implicated in inflammation and fibrosis.
+Miners are at higher risk of TB and RA, but the risk of lung cancer is the same as in the general population.
+Clinical features include cough with black sputum, dyspnea, and cor pulmonale.
 Two types are seen:

-Simple CWP: scattered foci of dust-laden macrophages with surrounding dilated air spaces are seen, minimal fibrosis, mostly in upper zones.
+Simple CWP: Scattered foci of dust-laden macrophages with surrounding dilated air spaces are seen.
+Fibrosis is minimal and the disease is mostly in the upper zones.
 CxR shows round nodular opacities with occasional calcification.

-Progressive massive fibrosis or complicated CWP: larger areas than above, necrotic areas, severe fibrosis obliterating the respiratory bronchiole and vessels, markedly dilated alveoli.
-CxR shows large opacities which may be surrounded by cystic spaces.
+Progressive massive fibrosis or complicated CWP: Larger lesions than in simple CWP are present, with necrotic areas and severe fibrosis that obliterates the respiratory bronchiole and vessels.
+Alveoli are markedly dilated.
+CxR shows large opacities that may be surrounded by cystic spaces.

-Caplan’s syndrome: Rheumatoid arthritis plus CWP or pneumoconiosis is Caplan’s syndrome; rheumatoid nodules seen in the lung, microscopically as firm nodules with inflammatory exudate of mononuclear cells and fibroblasts, cavitation and necrosis.
+Caplan’s syndrome: Rheumatoid arthritis plus CWP or pneumoconiosis is called Caplan’s syndrome.
+Rheumatoid nodules are seen in the lung.
+Microscopically, these are firm nodules with an inflammatory exudate of mononuclear cells and fibroblasts, with cavitation and necrosis.

-Anthracosis is a common finding in city dwellers that results from the deposition of anthracotic or carbon dust pigment in the lungs, from pollution and cigarette smoke.
-Pigmented macrophages called “dust cells” can be seen in alveoli, respiratory bronchioles and draining lymph nodes in anthracosis.
+Anthracosis is a common finding in city dwellers and results from deposition of anthracotic (carbon) dust pigment in the lungs due to pollution and cigarette smoke.
+Pigmented macrophages called “dust cells” can be seen in alveoli, respiratory bronchioles, and draining lymph nodes in anthracosis.

 Sign up for free to take 2 quiz questions on this topic